Snowflake-Labs/snowflake-demo-streamlit/CICD using snowcli/README.md

 ![](../shared_assets/sis-header.jpeg)

-# CICD for Streamlit in Snowflake apps using snowcli
+# CICD for Streamlit in Snowflake apps using Snowflake CLI

 This demo shows how to create a full CI/CD workflow for deploying Streamlit apps to Snowflake using GitHub Actions and [Snowflake CLI](https://docs.snowflake.com/en/developer-guide/snowflake-cli-v2/index).